 Forget water, at this point, our bodies are 80% caffeine.

 We’re no strangers to a good brew or two, which is why we’re the pros when it comes to sourcing the best coffee Brisbane has to offer.
-A good coffee shop should offer quality cups, satisfying eats and friendly service – and after much deliberation, testing and more testing (all in the name of science), we’ve discovered Brisbane’s best.
+A good coffee shop should offer quality cups, satisfying eats and friendly service – and after much deliberation, testing and sleeping nights (all in the name of science), we’ve discovered Brisbane’s best.

-Eden Lane’s chic coffee shop serves supremely good brews paired with tasty eats and fresh, fluffy banana bread.
+Prepare for your day to be made by this chic coffee shop serving supremely good brews paired with tasty eats and fresh, fluffy banana bread.
 Even better, you can take home a bag of beans for yourself.

-If we had a penny for every time we stopped by Penny Coffee Co, we’d have a lot of pennies.
-With a focus on local ingredients and cozy vibes, you’ll feel right at home.
+If we had a penny for every time, we stopped by Penny Coffee Co, we’d have a lot of pennies.
+With a focus on local ingredients and cosy vibes, you’ll feel right at home.
 Pro tip: try the pina colada panna cotta.

 Cute name, cuter interior – Deedot has it all.
 They make high-quality coffee look easy, and with a menu full of mouth-watering bites like taro brulee, have fun managing your food coma later.